If you prefer audiobooks, listen to the audio version created by Sam Gabriel below!

 It hurts.
 It hurts so much.

 A thick, hot liquid rolled down his face.
 In the reflection of Pettigrew’s dead eyes, he watched ebony tears crawl to his chin.
-They left trails of dark down his cheeks like run mascara and dripped to the floor, spattering in poisonous hisses, then rising as a thick, swirling, black smoke.
+They left trails of dark down his cheeks like run mascara and dripped to the floor, spattering in poisonous hisses and rising as a thick, swirling, black smoke.

-Each tear drove the nail’s tip deeper through the glass; its shriek cut through Harry like a kitchen knife through skin.
+Each tear drove the nail’s tip deeper through the glass; its shriek cut through Harry like Petunia’s kitchen knives sawing through skin.

 Don’t panic.
 It has to be fixable.
 Madam Pomfrey regrew my bones.